MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-ops-core/dev-itpro/analytics/er-functions-other-isocredref.md

 ## Arguments

-`invoice number digits` : *String*
+`invoice number digits`: *String*

-A text representing digits of an invoice number.
+A text value that represents the digits of an invoice number.

-## Returns
+## Return values

 *String*

-The result text value.
+The resulting text value.

 ## Usage notes

 > [!NOTE]
-> To eliminate symbols from alphabets that aren't ISO-compliant, the `invoice number digits` parameter must be translated before it's passed to this function.
+> To eliminate symbols from alphabets that are't ISO-compliant, the `invoice number digits` argument must be translated before it's passed to this function.

 ## Example

-`ISOCredRef ("VEND-200002")` returns "RF23VEND-200002".
+`ISOCredRef ("VEND-200002")` returns **"RF23VEND-200002"**.

 ## Additional resources